A good oven should last you a decade or more, so you'll want to pick one that fits well with your cooking needs.

 Built-in oven prices vary from around £130 for an ultra-basic single oven to more than £1,000 for one with all the bells and whistles.
 We test ovens at all price points to find the best options for every budget.
 Many years of oven testing has taught us that you'll usually need to spend more than £250 to get a decent single oven, and at least £350 if you're after a good double oven.

-We've found some respectable ovens from budget brands such as Beko, Belling and Hisense - as well as some mediocre ovens you'll want to avoid.
-If you're looking for a higher spec oven from brands such as AEG, Bosch, Neff, Miele or Smeg, you'll want to be doubly sure the oven will cook to perfection.
-Paying more doesn't always guarantee brilliant results, our tests have shown.
+We've found some respectable ovens from budget brands such as Beko, Belling and Hisense, as well as some mediocre ovens you'll want to avoid.
+If you're looking for a higher-spec oven from brands such as AEG, Bosch, Neff, Miele, Samsung or Smeg, you'll want to be doubly sure the oven will cook to perfection.
+Paying more doesn't always guarantee brilliant results, as our tests have shown.

 Manufacturers generally quote the total internal volume of their ovens as a guide to size.
-But as food doesn't come in big cubes, this isn't especially useful.
+But this isn't especially useful.
 You can't use all that internal space to cook with, and the layout and positioning of shelves also makes a big difference to how much you can fit in.
 It's possible for an oven with larger dimensions to have less space available for cooking than a smaller one.

 We measure the actual usable volume of each oven, ignoring any space that won't count when you're actually cooking, such as the top 3cm of the oven, and any space under the lowest shelf position.
 If you cram food into these spaces, you prevent hot air from circulating properly, which will affect cooking results.